-Loss of one foot or one hand - total and irrecoverable
+Loss, or loss of use, of one foot or one hand - total and irrecoverable

-The total and irrecoverable loss, or loss of the use, of the following:
+The total and irrecoverable:

-- one foot, or - one hand.
+- loss, or - loss of use of one foot or one hand.

 Loss of sight in one eye - of specified severity

 The permanent loss of sight in one eye, whether aided or unaided, due to sickness or injury to the extent that visual acuity is 6/60 or less.